ryanstraits/ryanstraits.github.io/about.md

 ##### So what's up with the spooky blog title, dude?

 No, this doesn't have anything to do with states of the U.S. of A. that are haunted by spectral beings.
-But it might just be as esoteric as that.

-The title of this blog references a"pseudopotentials"
+But really, that's not _too_ far off.

+The name _Ghost States_ references a phenomenon in particle physics where an electron is said to travel all possible routes between point A to point B, that is, until it is observed.
+Up until that point, they can literally be "everywhere and nowhere" at the same time.
+That in-between state, before the electron is observed and has revealed the direction it has taken, is called a "ghost state".

+You can read more about this concept by Googling the "Heisenberg principle" or diving into the complex world of "pseudopotentials".
+You can also read a more simplistic take in Chapter 2 of Rob Bell's 2013 book, _What We Talk About When We Talk About God_.

 ---

 ##### Ok, so where we go from here?

-If you're new to this blog, the best place to start is on my series on growing up & getting older, I call it "A Midlife Guide To Growing Up" and it encompasses just about everything I'm trying to do with this blog.
-Establish a place to be real and to hopefully help others feel less weird or alone in such a strange time of life.
+Well, if you're new to this blog, the best place to start is probably with my series, "A Midlife Guide To Growing Up".
+It encompasses just about everything I'm trying to do with this blog: establish a place to be real and to hopefully help others feel less weird or alone in such a strange time of life.

 Next, if you're truly feeling crazy you can scroll through my 40+ pages of archives.
 Because here's another weird thing about me.
 I am a serial archivist and with this blog, I've collated nearly every single blog post that I've ever published, going way back to the Xanga blog I _regularly_ posted on from 2003 to 2008.
 There are some real